danushreddy7/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  Mean and variance of a discrete  distribution:
+# NAME: T DANUSH REDDY
+# REFERENCE NO: 212223040029

 # Aim :